 Sources: U.S. Census Bureau and U.S. Department of Housing and Urban Development

 What’s included in a mortgage payment

-The typical mortgage payment is comprised of the principal, interest, taxes and insurance, also known as PITI.
+The typical mortgage payment is comprised of the loan principal, loan interest, taxes and insurance, also known as PITI.

 - Interest: How much you pay to borrow the mortgage

 - Taxes: The property taxes paid to your local jurisdiction, determined by the assessed value of your home

 - Insurance: The homeowners insurance paid to protect the home, as well as any private mortgage insurance (PMI)

 Bankrate’s mortgage payment and PITI calculator can help you estimate your monthly mortgage payment.

 Bottom line on average monthly mortgage payments

 The monthly cost of a mortgage goes well beyond repayment of the principal.
 The interest on the loan, property taxes, homeowners insurance and mortgage insurance are also included, and can vary depending on where you live.
 It’s important to take these factors into account when determining how much house you can afford.